 - Compare the writing to the student's earlier essays

 - Use targeted phrase searching in Google

-to check for text copied from the internet.
+or full text library databases to check for text copied from the internet.

 - Search suspicious phrases in quotes. "represents a fundamental

 shift in the theoretical construct"

 - Remove quotes to find phrases that have been slightly altered.